For a moment, I doubted.

 Suddenly, everything became clear!

-He went under the water like all the others I had baptized, but when He rose up, the skies opened and a white dove descended to rest on Him.
+He went under the water like all the others I had baptized, but when He rose up a white dove descended as the skies were opened and rested on Him.

 God had told me to look for that sign, for it would signify the Messiah.